How do I notify a death?

 A broader range of information on bereavement-related matters can also be found on GOV.UK.

 Tell Us Once is a service available in most parts of England, Scotland and Wales.
 Northern Ireland has a Bereavement Service, but this only applies for social security/state benefits.
 Your local authority will tell you if they offer the service when you go to register the death.
-You can find out more about the service on the GOV.UK website.
+You can find out more about the service on GOV.UK.

-If you use Tell Us Once, the information you give is shared with many government services and departments that need to know about the death.
+If you use Tell Us Once, the information you give is shared with many national and local government services and departments that need to know about the death.
 This should mean that HM Revenue & Customs (HMRC) is notified of the death so that the deceased’s tax affairs can be resolved.